matteo14c/HaploCoV/README.md

 `cut -f 2 HaploCoVformattedData.txt | grep -n "2021-12-24" |head -n 1` # Find the first occurence of the end date

-`cut -f 2 HaploCoVformattedData.txt | grep -n "2022-02-24" |tail -n 1` # Find the last occurence of the start dare
+`cut -f 2 HaploCoVformattedData.txt | grep -n "2022-02-24" |tail -n 1` # Find the last occurence of the start date

-`head -n 4553984 HaploCoVformattedData.txt | tail -n 865536 > myIntervalOfTime` #Extract the data
+`head -n 4553984 HaploCoVformattedData.txt | tail -n 865536 > myIntervalOfTime` #Extract the data, see above

 Then you can subset by lineage: